This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Commencing a claim in Court (if the demand is not paid) OR

-- Making a claim in the General Insurance Division of the Financial Ombudsman Service Australia (FOS) if:
+- Making a claim in the Australian Financial Complaints Authority (AFCA) if:

-- The other driver is insured (and claims on their insurance) (See below for more information)
+- c/ The other driver is insured (and claims on their insurance)

 As you will usually be claiming against an insurance company always get advice as insurance companies can be very intimidating.
 Also remember that if the case goes to Court it is unlikely that a legal centre or Legal Aid will represent you.
 The insurance company will be represented and will seek legal costs if they win the case.
 It may be worth trying to reach agreement with the insurance company rather than going to court.